Denmey/Emscripten-template/README.md

 Compile instructions:

+0. For Ubuntu you have to run `source ./emsdk_env.sh ` in your command prompt from the emsdk directory.

-1. Create subdirectory in your project, i.e. build
+1. Create subdirectory in your project, i.e. build, and enter into it.

 2.1.
 For compiling with emscripten, call ``emcmake cmake .. -DCMAKE_BUILD_TYPE=Debug`` and then ``emmake make``.